Understanding the Importance of Work History in Social Security Disability Benefits

 Sometimes no eligibility at all

-9. Quick Self-Check: Three Questions to Ask Yourself
+Quick Self-Check: Three Questions to Ask Myself

-10. When (and Why) to Get Help
+When (and Why) to Get Help

 A seasoned non-attorney representative can:

-11. Next Steps: Your Action Plan
+Next Steps: My Action Plan

 Request recent medical records from every treating provider.